SAA seminars and workshops convene in October each year, at the conclusion of an enrollment process that begins every

 Placements are announced by 1 October.
 By the end of October, enrolled seminar and workshop participants will receive directions and deadlines from the seminar and workshop leaders.
-Accepting a place in a seminar or workshop, each SAA member agrees to produce original work, to engage directly with the topic and scholarly objectives announced by the seminar or workshop leader, to observe the leader’s directions and deadlines, to attend the seminar or workshop meeting at the annual conference, and to honor all SAA policies and protocols, and to engage with fellow enrollees in a respectful and professional manner both in advance correspondence and during the meeting.
+Accepting a place in a seminar or workshop, each SAA member agrees to produce original work, to engage directly with the topic and scholarly objectives announced by the seminar or workshop leader, to observe the leader’s directions and deadlines, to attend the seminar or workshop meeting at the annual conference, to honor all SAA policies and protocols, and to engage with fellow enrollees in a respectful and professional manner both in advance correspondence and during the meeting.
 Assigned work may involve research papers, common readings, performance exercises, digital projects, and other academic undertakings.

 Seminar and workshop leaders set deadlines for assigned work to be circulated to other group members about a month before the conference.
 This is to allow sufficient time for seminar and workshop members to read or in other assigned ways work with shared materials.
 When the seminar or workshop gathers at the conference, there should be no need for papers to be read aloud or summarized in detail.
 Seminar and workshop leaders are asked to confirm advance participation to the SAA office.
 As stipulated by the Board of Trustees, only those who have completed advance work are eligible to be listed in the conference program.